-Donald Trump, who announced his third presidential bid earlier this year, is under a host of criminal and civil investigations related to his time in the White House, as well as his business dealings.
+Donald Trump, who announced his third presidential bid earlier this year, has been indicted in New York over the Stormy Daniels hush money case.
+He continues to be under a host of criminal and civil investigations related to his time in the White House, as well as his business dealings.

 Here’s a running list of those investigations and their status: